hackclub/hackclub/workshops/backjack/README.md

        Hit_card1();
 cout << player1 << ",You have been Dealt with [ " ;            /* place it here */
 ```
-after we have called the player's name and say what card their have been given/dealt, we can now display the two card the player has, so to do that, we will create  ` Diplay_card ` inside the **Declaration section** that will receive one parameter which will be a vector of the list of cards from the player or the dealer.
+after we have called the player's name and say what card there have been given/dealt, we can now display the two-card the player has, so to do that, we will create  ` Diplay_card ` inside the **Declaration section** that will receive one parameter which will be a vector of the list of cards from the player or the dealer.
 ```c++
  void Display_Card(vector<int>list_of_card);
 ```